Just 3,370 college students obtained a Criminal Justice & Corrections degree in New York in 2017 from approximately 28 different colleges.

 Graduates of Pace University - New York usually do not have difficulties paying off their student debt; only 5.4% defaulted.
 Pace University features a high performing women's softball team.
 View a few school videos for more information on what student life is like.

 Every student who is interested in Criminal Justice & Corrections needs to look into Molloy College.
 Molloy College offers graduate degrees in criminal justice for those interested in an advanced degree.
 Positioned in Rockville Centre, New York, Molloy affords a safe, suburban atmosphere for scholars.

+This college is considered an excellent option for veterans and military members.
 Molloy has an outstanding student-to-faculty ratio of 10:1, so students have lots of chances to interact with their instructors.
-Don't be concerned about affording Molloy College; 77.0% of their undergraduates get some form of financial aid.
 Ever wish schools were graded with a report card?
 Now they are.
 Have a look at Molloy College's scorecard.

 It's hard to find a better school than St John's University - New York if you want to study Criminal Justice & Corrections.
 In addition to its bachelor's programs, St John's University - New York offers graduate degrees in Criminal Justice.
 The setting in a big city is tremendous for scholars seeking ample chances for networking, experience, and life.

 84.0% of freshmen return for their 2nd year of school.
 There is a graduate program accessible for those who are curious.
 Where is STJ really succeeding?
 Take a look at all of the school's rankings.

 Any student pursuing a degree in Criminal Justice & Corrections needs to check out CUNY John Jay College of Criminal Justice.
 Soon after graduation, criminal justice students typically make about $38,818 at the beginning of their careers.
 Placed in New York, New York, this college is a very good final choice for students who enjoy the exhilaration of a major city.